wences-sanchez/Knowledge-Base/pages/The Docker Book (highlights).md

 		- The difference is that CMD doesn't allow additional arguments to the creation command, but allows replacing the command itself.
 		  On the opposite, ENTRYPOINT does allow additional arguments, but you can't replace it.

-		  But RUN always does the magic!!! #card
+		  But RUN always does the magic!!! #car
 			- Closely related to the CMD instruction, and often confused with it, is the ENTRYPOINT instruction.
 So what’s the difference between the two, and why are they both needed?
 As we’ve just discovered, we can override the CMD instruction on the docker run command line.
 Sometimes this isn’t great when we want a container to behave in a certain way.
 The ENTRYPOINT instruction provides a command that isn’t as easily overridden.
 Instead, any arguments we specify on the docker run command line will be passed as arguments to the command specified in the ENTRYPOINT.
 Let’s see an example of an ENTRYPOINT instruction.
 		- -
 		- -
-		- When you insert an ONBUILD, it triggers **all** the instructions that are executed in that moment to the client dockerfile. #card
+		- When you insert an ONBUILD, it triggers **all** the instructions that are executed in that moment to the client dockerfile. #car id:: 63401536-29d7-4b9c-8b2a-dbe6484863a1
 			- The ONBUILD instruction adds triggers to images.
 A trigger is executed when the image is used as the basis of another image (e.g., if you have an image that needs source code added from a specific location that might not yet be available, or if you need to execute a build script that is specific to the environment in which the image is built).
 		- -
 		- -